 On the other hand, if a sponsor purchases property and pays too much for it, they have to get more creative to make the numbers look okay.
 That's when they often start slapping on more exotic structures on top, like preferred equity, mezzanine debt, etc..
+Or they split investors into multiple tiers of equity.
 These structures can pay investors handsomely when things go well.
 But if things go badly, they are also usually the first to get hammered.
 And any deal that requires an exotic structure to be underwritten is much more risky than one that doesn't.
 So at this stage of the cycle, when I see an exotic structure (like an investment in mezzanine debt, or a second position mortgage), I'm out.
 I'll save all that stuff for the recovery after the next downturn, when the timing is in its favor, rather than against it.

 Performance Splits and Fees